 You can use a shielding gas of 75% argon and 25% CO2, but it’s not recommended, mainly because it’s important to avoid introducing carbon into the weld metal.
-Instead, there are far better options, such as tri-mix and 98% argon and 2% CO2.
+Instead, there are far better options, such as tri-mix (mixture of helium, argon and CO2) and 98% argon and 2% CO2.

 Can You MIG Weld Stainless With 100 Argon?

 While it’s possible to weld stainless steel with 100% argon shielding gas, it’s not recommended because it will result in slower welding speeds and wider beads which won’t be appropriate for most welding applications.